 Another brilliant addition to the stellar Titleist line of golf balls is the TruFeel.
 While we like to see average golfers make the jump to multi-or 3-piece golf balls, the TruFeel is just too good to pass up as a highly functional, very affordable 2-piece option.

 With a low compression core, the TruFeel offers dynamic response off the tee.
-You won’t have to sacrifice distance with this “soft” ball, as the Titleist model offers less spin with the driver, for tighter shot dispersion on the fairway.
+You won’t have to sacrifice distance with this soft golf ball, as it offers less spin with the driver for tighter shot dispersion on the fairway.

 Along with the low driver spin, the TruFeel is an absolute beast near the greens with outstanding spin control.